nadprime/coursework-portfolio/Harvard/CS50t-Understanding-Technology/README.md

 </div>

 ## Note:
 Due to CS50's academic honesty policy, I’m unable to share the course assignment publicly.
-I’ll update this page with the certificate link once it’s available.
-In the meantime, you can view it on my LinkedIn profile.
+However, I’m happy to discuss my learning experience and key takeaways from the course!